robertbrodrecht/skate/README.md

 Other hopes and dreams that are at the very bottom of the priority list:
 * Solve the Montevallo problem if possible.
 * Custom namespaces.

+Know Bugs:
+* When using swipe touch controls with height match going from a taller slide to a shorter slide, not-active slides can be seen in the background during height animation.